Pathoschild/smapi-mod-dump/source/Joys of Efficiency/JoysOfEfficiency/FeaturesAndConfigs.md

 This feature searches trash can and pick up trash without being detected.

-- PauseWhenIdle("Automation", bool, default:false) - whether this utility is enabled.
+- AutoPickUpTrash("Automation", bool, default:false) - whether this utility is enabled.

 - ScavengingRadius("Automation", int, default:2 min:1 max:3) - How far tiles can be affected by this utility.